hxtree/galaxyops/README.md

 ## Overview

-Running numerous applications on AWS without a clear architectural pattern risks inviting chaos and uncertainty into your environment." @galaxyops is a cloud architecture emphasizing modern DevOps best practices on AWS.
+Running numerous applications on AWS without a clear architectural pattern risks inviting chaos and uncertainty into your environment. @galaxyops is a cloud architecture emphasizing modern DevOps best practices on AWS.
 It lays the groundwork for the enterprise software landscape, ensuring scalability and maintainability across projects.